Dominic-wells/Milestone-Project-2/README.md

 ## Password Generator

-Visitors can generate a password baised on button and text inputs.
+Visitors can generate a password based on button and text inputs.

 Visitors can select what characters and length they wish their password to be.
 The user inputs will be passed to an external API to [passwordwolf](https://passwordwolf.com/) The password is then displayed for the user.
 The user can also click a button to have the password copied